rachaelbabister/tomahawk-tactics/README.md

 ## Features

-The game is an interactive command-line game, created using Python and deployed within Heruko.
+The game is an interactive command-line game, written in Python and deployed within Heroku.

 ### Current Features